BATTLE THE SUMMER HEAT from the inside

 Cellular shades provide insulation against heat by trapping air in the cells of the shade.
 They can come in double-cell rows or single-cell.

-"The double-celled rows have a higher insulating factor against heat," said Chris Thomas of B&B Blinds in Gilbert.
+"The double-celled rows have a higher insulating factor against heat," said Chris Thomas of Interior Essentials in Gilbert.
 Shutters and cellular shades are the best at controlling heat.

 You can even have high-reflectivity films installed on your current windows to block summer heat gain.
 Silver, mirror-like films are more effective than colored, more transparent ones.
 East and west-facing windows especially can benefit the most from these films.
 But they have some big disadvantages.
 They can impair your views of the outdoors; they require extra care when cleaning windows; they can make your home darker.